-We cover medical foods and formulas for outpatient total parenteral nutritional therapy; outpatient elemental formulas for malabsorption; and dietary formula when medically necessary for the treatment of Phenylketonuria (PKU) and inborn errors of metabolism.
+We cover medical foods and formulas for outpatient total parenteral nutritional therapy; outpatient elemental formulas for malabsorption; and dietary formula when medically necessary for the treatment of Phenylketonuria (PKU), eosinophilic gastrointestinal associated disorders and inborn errors of metabolism.

-Equipment and supplies for the administration of enteral and parenteral therapy are covered under Devices, Equipment and Supplies
+Equipment and supplies for the administration of enteral and parenteral therapy are covered under Devices, Equipment and Supplies.